-At some point, high potential opportunities will emerge for your organization.
+At some point, high potential opportunities will emerge for your agency.
 Since time and resources are limited, companies need to ensure they spend their resources on the few opportunities with the greatest chance to produce the highest return, while at the same time mitigating the risk and resources required to pursue those opportunities.
-Planning helps you capitalize on emerging opportunities.
+Planning helps capitalize on emerging opportunities.

 5. Planning leads to innovation

-Your team lives and breathes its work on a daily basis.
+Your team lives and breathes billable client work on a daily basis.
 While team members may think of good ideas, many times they don’t have the right outlet to share the ideas with others.
 Engaging in an intentional planning process to draw out the best ideas from your team creates a collaborative setting that will see someone share a good idea and the other team members further mold it into an even better plan.

 Day-to-day operations are often a barrier to innovation.
 A good planning process will clear the decks of operational clutter, and allow space and energy for innovation and creativity to flourish.

-6. Planning improves your meetings
+6. Planning improves your weekly meetings

 7. Planning allows your team to appropriately work “on” the business